-Action # Title Description Total Funds Contributing college and career indicators because it will add to a current program.
+Action # Title Description Total Funds Contributing 3.1 Increase number of course offerings in college and career indicators We will expand course offerings and analyze student data to find where a-g completion rates drop-off and expand course offerings.
+This action will increase and improve services for our unduplicated groups because it will add to a current program.
 The action will be implemented schoolwide; however, we believe our unduplicated student groups will benefit principally because these groups are less likely to have academic support at home and the offerings will support viable skills outside of schools.
 Our unduplicated students will have more opportunities for post-high school career opportunities.
 These are the best use of funds because our data demonstrates that these students need additional support due to school closures and the pandemic there is an increase in student learning loss which we hope to mitigate with this action.
 Expenditures associated with this action include for example, we will add CTE course offerings to our High School Virtual Academy.
-We will also add more A-G course offerings for students to be able to make progress towards A-G Completion.
-3.2 Provide College /Career Readiness Assessments and Preparatory Workshops and Resources In order to improve on the CCI indicator we will increase the number of students participating on ACT, PSAT, SAT, and AP end of course exams.
+We will also add more A-G course offerings for students to be able to make progress towards A-G Completion. \$220,000.00 Yes 3.2 Provide College /Career Readiness Assessments and Preparatory Workshops and Resources In order to improve on the CCI indicator we will increase the number of students participating on ACT, PSAT, SAT, and AP end of course exams.
 Although this is a schoolwide action, we will focus our resources and staff towards our unduplicated students and students with disabilities to provide them with more opportunities, workshops, and resources to prepare for college readiness.
 For example, we will offer preparatory workshops for college readiness assessments such as the PSAT, SAT, and ACT.
 We will support students with disabilities by offering additional college and career awareness classes and workshops.
 Students utilize CCGI to support items such as college applications, A-G completion, college/career exploration, and financial aid.
 Another example is that we will rent facilities where students can participate in these assessments.
-Special Education courses for college and career readiness are provided to Special Education students 16 years and older to support high school graduation as well as supporting students transitions onto secondary higher education and job readiness. \$115,000.00 Yes
+Special Education courses for college and career readiness are provided to Special Education students 16 years and older to support high school graduation as well as supporting students transitions onto secondary higher education and job readiness \$305,000.00 Yes